JustCxsper/cx-speedcameras/README.md

 # CX Speed Cameras (Qbox)
-`cx-speedcameras` is a FiveM resource for Qbox servers that implements speed cameras to detect and fine players for exceeding speed limits.
+cx-speedcameras is a FiveM resource for Qbox servers that implements speed cameras to detect and fine players for exceeding speed limits.
 It features configurable camera locations, tiered fines, visual and audio effects.
-The resource currently is only supported for QBOX servers.

 ## Features
 - **Speed Cameras**: Detects player vehicles exceeding speed limits at defined locations, with configurable grace periods and cooldowns.